mertgulerx/autonomous-exploration-demo-benchmark/README.md

 ## frontier_exploration_ros2 Integration

-This repository is also a demo integration for the `frontier_exploration_ros2` package.
+This repository is also a demo integration for my own `frontier_exploration_ros2` package.
 It was very easy to integrate.

 - I cloned the package
 - Created my own YAML config according to MOGI Robot's specifications.